datahop/docs-website/docs/ipfs.md

 * Peer-to-peer connectivity: An important part of the IPFS project is the libp2p subproject.
 Libp2p provides all required network libraries to start connections with other users, discovery features and write/read data from other peers.
 * Infrastructure integration: This feature allows users to discover and fetch content from remote peers when infrastructure is available (Internet connectivity) to later make it available to local users.

-To this end DataHop based it smartphone service on IPFS, develovping an embeddable and lightweight IPFS peer that can run on Android devices.
+To this end DataHop based it smartphone service on IPFS, developing an embeddable and lightweight IPFS peer that can run on Android devices.
 This fork started from [ipfs-lite](https://github.com/hsanjuan/ipfs-lite).
 It offers all the features of main [ipfs-lite](https://github.com/hsanjuan/ipfs-lite).
 For certain requirements of
 DataHop it adds some more features of full IPFS, such as config, repo, leveldb etc.

 ## Examples